Agnes Vojta grew up in Germany and started writing poetry as a child.

 and the human connection to nature is a central theme of her poetry.

 She is the author of Porous Land (Spartan Press, 2019).
-Her poems recently appeared or are forthcoming in Gasconade Review, Thimble Literary Magazine, Trailer Park Quarterly, Poetry Quarterly, Sonic Boom, Southwinds, and elsewhere.
+Her second collection The Eden of Perhaps is forthcoming from Spartan Press in 2020.
+Her poems recently appeared in Ariel Chart, As It Ought to Be Magazine, Former People, Gasconade Review, Nixes Mate Review, Thimble Literary Magazine, Trailer Park Quarterly, and elsewhere.